Red Bull's Max Verstappen welcomes a Monaco challenge from Lando Norris, resurgent McLaren | TSN

 “Everyone should think like that," Verstappen said of Norris talking up his chances.
 “Especially after their last two races, they (McLaren) are really in the mix.”

+Seven-time F1 champion Lewis Hamilton used to be Verstappen's main rival, losing the 2021 title on the last lap of the final race.
+While Mercedes is not yet quick enough to close the gap to Red Bull, the British veteran is thrilled to see his former team McLaren looking so strong.

+“Lando's doing a great job, Oscar is doing a really great job as well,” said Hamilton, who won his first F1 title with McLaren in 2008.
+“Seeing McLaren back up there, it just warms my heart because I was there for such a long time and they gave me my break.
+I hope that we (Mercedes) can get closer as well."

-Still, the points gap remains large: Verstappen leads the championship by 48 points from Ferrari's Charles Leclerc, with Red Bull teammate Sergio Perez 54 points adrift in third, and Norris 60 points back in fourth overall.
+Still, even with McLaren's recent progress, the points gap remains large: Verstappen leads the championship by 48 points from Ferrari's Charles Leclerc, with Red Bull teammate Sergio Perez 54 points adrift in third, and Norris 60 points back in fourth overall.

 “We still have a very, very fast car.
 I’m happy where I’m at," Verstappen said of Red Bull.
 “There’s so much investment going on, with the engine side of things.”